-The Department currently consists of three full time and four part time teachers, and one colleague who works mostly in English but also in MFL.
-We are looking to recruit one full time member of staff due to the departure of a colleague.
+The Department currently consists of three full time and four part time teachers.
+We are looking to recruit a full time member of staff due to increased demand for English and to accommodate changes in the hours of colleagues.
 This opening offers an exciting opportunity to work with able, vibrant and enthusiastic students in a scholarly learning environment.
 The new teacher will be warmly welcomed into a dynamic, collegiate and extremely supportive team.